 Seattle is full of stories of What Could Have Been.
 Among the most poignant of these is the story of Marion Zioncheck, at once one of Seattle’s greatest rabble-rousers and one of our city’s most tragic historical figures.

-Born in Kęty, Poland, on December 5, 1901, Zioncheck immigrated with his parents to the United States at the age of three, moving first to Chicago, then to Seattle in 1905.
-Raised in poverty, he first made his mark as a rabble-rouser while attending the University of Washington School of Law, where, in 1928, as president of the Associated Students of the University of Washington (ASUW), he successfully challenged the dominance of the Greek system and the athletic department over the UW’s funding decisions.
-His activism there earned him a head-shaving and a dunking in Lake Washington from ungrateful UW football players, yet it also led, several years later, to the financing and construction of the student-empowering Husky Union Building.
+Born Marjan Antoni Zajaczek in Kęty, Galicia, Austria-Hungary (now part of Poland) on December 5, 1901, Zioncheck immigrated with his parents and his two sisters to the United States at age three, moving first to Chicago in 1904, then to Seattle in 1906.
+Raised in poverty on Beacon Hill, he first made his mark as a rabble-rouser while attending the University of Washington School of Law, where, in 1928, as president of the Associated Students of the University of Washington (ASUW), he successfully challenged the dominance of the Greek system and the athletic department over the UW’s funding decisions.
+His activism there earned him a head-shaving and a dunking in Lake Washington from ungrateful UW sportsball players, yet it also led, several years later, to the financing and construction of the student-empowering Husky Union Building.

-An ardent supporter of the spirit of the New Deal, Congressman Zioncheck was also a frequent critic of the lukewarm nature of certain New Deal policies, which made him a target of certain money-friendly senior Congressmembers who, soon after his 1934 re-election, formed a coalition aimed at isolating and disempowering him.
-Zioncheck gradually reacted to his loss of power in The Other Washington by engaging in drunken public escapades that, unfortunately, earned him far more national notoriety than his radical legislative affinities.
+An ardent supporter of the spirit of the New Deal, Congressman Zioncheck was nevertheless a critic of the lukewarm nature of certain New Deal policies, which made him a target of certain money-friendly senior Congressmembers who, soon after his 1934 re-election, formed a coalition aimed at isolating and disempowering him.
+Zioncheck gradually reacted to his loss of power in The Other Washington by engaging in drunken public escapades that unfortunately earned him far more national notoriety than his progressive legislative affinities.
 The first among these occurred in the wee hours of New Year’s Day 1936, when he strolled into the lobby of a posh Washington, D.C., apartment house, plugged in all the numbers on the telephone switchboard, and wished all the tenants a Happy New Year.
 Such reckless incidents would become less amusing, more frequent, and more infamous in the following months.

-His sad descent into political and personal pathos became tragic on the date in focus here, when, having recently hinted that he would not seek re-election that year, Zioncheck leapt to his death from the window of his campaign office on the 5th floor of the Arctic Building in downtown Seattle.
-To add to the tragedy, his body landed directly in front of the parked car occupied by his wife, Rubye Louise Zioncheck, whom he had only recently married.
+His dark descent into personal and political pathos became tragic on the date in focus here, when, having recently hinted that he would not seek re-election that year, Zioncheck leapt to his death from the window of his campaign office on the fifth floor of the Arctic Building in downtown Seattle.
+To add to the tragedy, his body landed directly in front of the parked car occupied by his wife, Rubye Louise Zioncheck (1915-1992), whom he had only recently married.

 “My only hope in life was to improve the condition of an unfair economic system that held no promise to those that all the wealth of even a decent chance to survive let alone live.”